davidfstr/dafoster.net/_posts/2010-09-17-comparing-writing-utensils.md

 * Typing speed is much higher
     * Gets even better if you use typing expansion software
     * Gets even better if you use dictation software [for prose]
-    * Gets even better if you use <insert special typing method used by court recorders>
+    * Gets even better if you use a stenotype machine
 * Hyperlinks are easy to create and maintain
     * This is especially powerful when writing reference documents